masc-ucsc/livehd/docs/projects.md

 * Allow to specify a specific lgraph library
 * Allow to specify passes/commands in lgraph

-## LGraph and LNAST Wavedrom/duh bitfield
+## Lgraph and LNAST Wavedrom/duh bitfield

 Wavedrom and duh allows to dump bitfield information for structures.
 It would be interesting to explore to dump tables and bit fields for Lgraph IOs, and structs/fields inside the module.
 It may be a way to integrate with the documentation generation.

-## LGraph and LNAST check pass
+## Lgraph and LNAST check pass

-Create a pass that checks that the LGraph (and/or LNAST) is sementically correct.
+Create a pass that checks that the Lgraph (and/or LNAST) is sementically correct.
 Some checks:

 * No combinational loops
 * No missmatch in bit widths